Lomanthang Chyangra Cashmere: Farm to Fashion Process

 4.1 Weaving

-• Weaving: The weaving process involves interlacing warp threads with weft threads using a handloom to create patterns and textures.
+- Weaving: Warp and weft threads are interlaced on a handloom to create patterns and textures.

-• Hand Knit:- This is the basic knitting method done by hand along with the long needles looping the thread into the desired products.
+- Hand Knit: Basic hand knitting with long needles looping threads into the desired products.

 5. Finishing

-• Washing: Once the weaving is complete, the fabric undergoes washing to remove any residual dyes or sizing agents.
+- Washing: Fabric is washed to remove residual dyes and sizing agents.

 6. Quality Control

-• Throughout the entire process, quality control measures ensure that the finished cashmere products meet the desired standards for softness, strength, and color vibrancy.
+Throughout every stage, quality control ensures the cashmere products meet standards for softness, strength, and color vibrancy.

 7. Packaging and Distribution